 Whilst still in the city I would really recommend a stroll through Bishop's Palace Gardens.
 This is a lovely oasis of calm and botanical gorgeousness hidden away to the south west of the Cathedral (access via the Cathedral Cloisters or the arch on South Street).

-And if you are looking for a lovely spot to grab some brunch/lunch you name it - The Barn in Little London has a lovely outdoor set-up and good range of deliciousness on their menu.
+Not far from here is a lovely spot to grab some brunch/lunch you name it - The Barn in Little London has a lovely outdoor set-up and good range of deliciousness on their menu.

 If it's a impeccable coffee you are after than Common Grounds is your go to.
 Tasty selection of pastries and treats to go with it too.
 Coffee that will fuel the rest of your day.
-(Takeaway only at the moment).

 If you are looking to up your Eco Credentials then Refilled, our new neighbours is your port of call.
 A brilliant business run by the ever lovely Esther and Harry, you'll find a plastic free alternative for every room in the house.